 Project focus: Claire will focus on public engagement in the ethics of emerging research and development in neuroscience at the National Informal STEM Education (NISE) Network, working with collaborators to develop pilot engagement, directions for the future, and pathways to policymaker engagement.

 Claire Weichselbaum serves as the Dana Foundation Barbara Gill Civic Science Fellow at the National Informal STEM Education Network, based at Arizona State University.
 She is a scientist and science educator with over 10 years of experience creating, implementing, and evaluating STEM programs and learning materials.
 Claire was a postbaccalaureate fellow at the National Institutes of Health and holds a Ph.D. in Neuroscience from Washington University in St. Louis.
 Her academic research focused on the neural basis of social development in young children and animal models.
-During graduate school, she co-founded a science outreach program called Brain Discovery, bringing inquiry-based neuroscience experiences to more than 1500 young students.
+During graduate school, she co-founded a science outreach program called Brain Discovery, bringing inquiry based neuroscience experiences to more than 1500 young students.
 Claire has developed curricula for preschoolers through graduate students and served organizations including Northwestern University’s Center for Talent Development, the St. Louis Science Center, and Encyclopedia Britannica.
-She is committed to educating, inspiring, and empowering people of all ages and backgrounds to be active participants in the scientific enterprise.
+She is committed to educating, inspiring, and empowering people of all ages and backgrounds to be active participants in the future of science.